Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1: ON, display message only when "Ability Enabled" is set to 1.
 			// 2: ON, display message only when "Ability Enabled" is set to 2.
 			// 3: ON, display message only when "Ability Enabled" is set to 3.
-			// 4: ON, display message when 1 or 2 apply.
+			// 4: ON, display message only when "Ability Enabled" is set to 4.
-			// 5: ON, display message when 1 or 3 apply.
-			// 6: ON, display message when 2 or 3 apply.
-			// 7: ON, display message when 1, 2, or 3 apply.
 			"Ability Message"				"0"

 			// The Super Tank throws these cars.